matthewearl/matthewearl.github.io/_posts/2018-06-28-smb-level-extractor.md

 which respresents a single column of blocks in a level, each byte representing a single block.
 A metatile is a 16x16 block that makes up the backgrounds in SMB:

-{% include img.html src="/assets/smb-level-extractor/metatiles.png" alt="Metatiles" %}

-<sup>Level with boxes drawn around the metatiles</sup>
+{% include img-caption.html caption="Level with boxes drawn around the metatiles" src="/assets/smb-level-extractor/metatiles.png" alt="Metatiles" %}

 They are called metatiles because each one consists of four 8x8 pixel tiles --- but more on this later.